Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/ButtonAndLEDs.rst

 This project is designed for learning how to use Push Button Switch to control an LED.
 We first need to read the state of switch, and then determine whether to turn the LED ON in accordance to the state of the switch.

-C language codes
+C Code ButtonLED
 ----------------------------------------------------------------
 First, observe the project result, then learn about the code in detail.

 .. hint::

-    If you need any support, please feel free to contact us via: support@freenove.com
+    :red:`If you need any support, please feel free to contact us via:` support@freenove.com

 1. Use ``cd`` command to enter ``ButtonLED`` directory of C code.